nakulsinghsisodia/nakulsinghsisodia/README.md

-# 💫 About Me:
+# 💫 About Me

-I'm currently working on:<br>Mobile application development using React Native Expo, and exploring Machine Learning projects.<br> I'm looking to collaborate on:<br>Interesting full stack, mobile, or ML projects — open to both helping others and getting help!<br> I'm looking for help with:<br>Anything around TypeScript, advanced Expo features, and ML — still learning, always open!<br>I'm currently learning:<br>TypeScript, Expo (advanced), and Machine Learning fundamentals.<br> Ask me about:<br>React, Next.js, React Native, Python, Node.js, Express, MongoDB, Firebase — basically the whole stack!<br> Fun fact:<br>I usually forget time while programming.
-Clock stops existing when code is running.
-No regrets.
+Hey!
+I'm **Nakul Singh Sisodia** — a Full Stack & Mobile App Developer with a growing interest in Machine Learning.
+I don't just write code, I get *lost* in it (literally — clocks stop existing when I'm in the zone ⚡).

+🔨 **Currently building** — Cross-platform mobile apps with React Native Expo & exploring the world of Machine Learning.

+🤝 **Open to collaborate** — Full stack, mobile, or ML projects.
+Whether you need help or want to build something cool together, I'm in.

+🌱 **Currently leveling up** — TypeScript, advanced Expo, and diving deeper into Machine Learning.

+💬 **Ask me anything about** — React · Next.js · React Native · Python · Node.js · Express · MongoDB · Firebase

+⚡ **Fun fact** — I lose track of time the moment I open my editor.
+Started "for 10 minutes", it's been 4 hours.
+Still going.

 ## 🌐 Socials: